taylanates24/object-detection/README.md

 #### Copy Paste

 It is my implementation of "Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation" (https://arxiv.org/abs/2012.07177) paper with some improvements.
 In this implementation, you can apply bounding box augmentations by changing copy_paste: box_augments: variable in ```training.yaml``` file.
-The bounding box augmentations only applied to the number of pasted boxes and at most 1 augmentation is applied at one time.
+The bounding box augmentations only applied to the pasted boxes and at most 1 augmentation is applied at one time.
 You can also change the pasted boxes by changing `pasted_bbox_number` value in `training.yaml`

 ## Model Architecture